Boost Your Baby's Brain with High Contrast Images

 When Should You Start Using High-Contrast Images?

 Newborns are born with blurry vision and limited color perception — but they’re primed to respond to bold shapes and contrast.
 That’s why high-contrast images are ideal from day one.
+Learn more about when a newborn can see and when to introduce color here.

 • 0–3 Weeks: Start with simple black and white images or flashcards placed 8–12 inches from your baby’s face.
 Hold them still so your baby can begin to focus and track.